 Marco Reus is one of the Bundesliga and Germany's biggest stars, and he finally got his hands on a first title with boyhood club Borussia Dortmund at the end of the 2016/17 campaign in the DFB Cup final.
-He is one of the key components to everything good in Dortmund, but do you know everything about him?
+But do you know everything about him?

 To make sure you haven't missed anything from his star-studded career so far, bundesliga.com has found ten things you may not know about BVB's "Rolls Royce".

 Watch: Marco Reus' Top 5 goals in 2016/17!

 Born in Dortmund on 31 May 1989, Reus' first club was local outfit Post SV Dortmund, whom he joined as a boy.
 His former coach, Andrea Schürmann, recalls how Reus spent almost every available moment kicking a ball.
 "He always loved playing, either here or at home.
 He was good on the ball and more than held his own in the team."

 Having registered with his first club at the age of 4, Marco quickly became football obsessed and could only be found with a ball, or ball-shaped object, at his feet.
 "At home I used tangerines and apples as playing objects, so that helped my parents make up their mind for me to join a team."
 Reus joined the Dortmund youth academy in 1996, but was told his slight physique would hinder him turning professional, and he moved to Rot-Weiß Ahlen to play regular football.
 "It was very painful for me to leave‚" he told The Guardian in 2013.
 "When you spend your whole youth career at one club, you want to make the next step – especially when you support that team."

 3) The Gladbach years